NEW! Free Nurse Discovery Call for New PatientsBook now

 • Sleep breathing disorder

-Medicinal cannabis may also be prescribed to treat sleep issues caused by other chronic conditions, such as chronic pain, anxiety, posttraumatic stress disorder, multiple sclerosis and more.
-For example, studies have found that medicinal cannabis may have a positive effect on maintaining sleep throughout the night in chronic pain patients5.
+Medicinal cannabis may also be prescribed to treat sleep issues caused by other chronic conditions, such as chronic pain, anxiety, post-traumatic stress disorder, multiple sclerosis and more.
+For example, studies have found that medicinal cannabis may have a positive effect on maintaining sleep throughout the night in some chronic pain patients5.

 Of the more than 100 phytocannabinoids naturally found within cannabis, THC is most commonly used and prescribed for its ability to induce sleep.
 This is because THC works directly with the body’s endocannabinoid system, which is responsible for regulating numerous bodily functions, including sleep.
 THC binds directly with the CB1 receptors in the central nervous system, which can yield an effect on sleep, relaxation, and more6